 A return to activity should be graduated in its intensity, to build up flexibility, strength, and endurance safely.

-To reduce cardiovascular risk factors, people are
+To reduce cardiovascular risk factors, people are advised to:

 - avoid or quit smoking